ben-grande/qusal/salt/sys-git/README.md

 client will display the characters on stderr with an error message containing the character.
 Git only filters for control characters but other characters that are valid UTF-8 such as multibyte are not filtered.
 The same characters can be present in the git log.
+In reality, there are many other ways the remote can make the client display a refname with attacker controlled data with a much larger byte size, this cannot be solved while the remote helper does not verify each received reference.

 A remote helper that validates the data received can increase the security by not printing untrusted data, which is the case with